datadesk/python-documentcloud/sphinx/documents.rst

         >>> client.documents.get(new_id)
         <Document: Test PDF>

-.. function:: client.documents.upload_directory(path)
+.. function:: client.documents.upload_directory(path, source=None, description=None, related_article=None, published_url=None, access='private', project=None)

    Searches through the provided path and attempts to upload all the PDFs it can find.
+Metadata provided to the other keyword arguments will be recorded for all uploads.
 Returns a list of document objects that are created.

         >>> from documentcloud import DocumentCloud
         >>> client = DocumentCloud(DOCUMENTCLOUD_USERNAME, DOCUMENTCLOUD_PASSWORD)